fibo/fibo.github.io/_posts/2019-09-24-always-use-typescript.md

 ```

 <div class="paper info">
-Yes, the TypeScript compiler can parse JSDocs and will complain if there a type mismatch, or for example some required prop is missing.
+Yes, the TypeScript compiler can parse JSDoc and will complain if there a type mismatch, or for example some required prop is missing.
 </div>

-<b>Bonus Tip</b>: if you need shared types definition, you can create a *types.js* cotaining only JSDoc comments.
+<b>Bonus Tip</b>: if you need shared types definition, you can create a *types.js* containing only JSDoc comments.
 You need to import it in your entry file, for instance *src/index.js*.

-You can use both `string` and `String` to define a string type, but I recommend to use type names starting with uppercase letter, even for builtin types: reasone is that `date` is not an allowed type, you need to use `Date`.

 ## Benefits